Islandora/documentation/docs/user-documentation/metadata.md

 # Metadata in Islandora

+!!! note "Metadata vs Fields in the Starter Site"
+    To learn about the default out-of-the-box metadata fields, see [Starter Site Metadata Configuration](starter-site-metadata-configuration.md).
+This page describes technical details about how metadata is handled as fields in Drupal and provides a deeper understanding of, and tools for modifying, your metadata configuration.

 > 1-minute synopsis: In Islandora, metadata is stored in Drupal, in _fields_ attached to _entities_ (nodes or media).
 This allows us to interact with metadata (add, edit, remove, display, index in a search engine...) almost entirely using standard Drupal processes.
 If exporting this metadata to Fedora and/or a triplestore, the values are serialized to RDF using mappings that can be set for each bundle.

 !!! note "Drupal 8 Terminology"